CCEL Civic Engagement Mini-Grants

-The Center for Civic Engagement & Learning provides project mini-grants, up to $200, to support CWRU civic engagement projects for the academic year.
+The Center for Civic Engagement & Learning provides project mini-grants of $100 to support CWRU civic engagement projects for the academic year.
 These mini-grants are designated for projects and activities that promote principles of civic engagement and actively engage students, staff, faculty, and/or community members.
-Mini-grants may cover materials, supplies and/or transportation costs that are essential to the goals of the service project or program.
+Mini-grants may cover materials, supplies, and/or transportation costs that are essential to the goals of the service project or program.
 Learn more about the mini-grants and application process.

 Additional Funding Sources